 This gene encodes a protein that sorts transmembrane proteins into lysosomes/vacuoles via the multivesicular body (MVB) pathway.
 This protein, along with other soluble coiled-coil containing proteins, forms part of the ESCRT-III protein complex that binds to the endosomal membrane and recruits additional cofactors for protein sorting into the MVB.
 This protein may also co-immunoprecipitate with a member of the IFG-binding protein superfamily.
 Alternative splicing results in multiple transcript variants.
 Read-through transcription also exists between this gene and the upstream ring finger protein 103 (RNF103) gene. [provided by RefSeq, Nov 2010]

 GeneCards Summary for CHMP3 Gene

 CHMP3 (Charged Multivesicular Body Protein 3) is a Protein Coding gene.
-Diseases associated with CHMP3 include hiv-1.
-Among its related pathways are HIV Life Cycle and Infectious disease.
+Diseases associated with CHMP3 include Hiv-1.
+Among its related pathways are Infectious disease and HIV Life Cycle.
 GO annotations related to this gene include protein homodimerization activity and ubiquitin-specific protease binding.
 An important paralog of this gene is RNF103-CHMP3.